Green Financial Instruments and Debt

 Green financial instruments are tools used to raise capital specifically for projects that deliver environmental benefits, supporting the transition to low-carbon, climate-resilient economies.
 These instruments include a variety of market-based solutions that help align financial flows with sustainability goals.
 The most common financial instrument is the green bond, a debt instrument where proceeds are earmarked for green projects such as renewable energy, energy efficiency, clean transport, or sustainable agriculture.

 This webinar explores how governments can use green financial instruments to support climate and sustainability objectives while strengthening public debt management.
-Drawing on practical experience from Austria and Croatia, the session follows the typical sovereign green finance journey—from early preparation and first issuance to more advanced instruments.
+Drawing on practical experience from Austria and Croatia, the webinar explores how sovereign green finance evolves over time - from early preparation and first issuance to the development of more advanced instruments.

 Through peer‑to‑peer learning, participants will gain practical insights relevant for emerging and developing markets, including the Western Balkans.

-• Gain practical lessons learned from Austria’s and Croatia’s experience
+- Gain practical insights from Austria’s and Croatia’s experience

-• Reflect on next steps applicable to their own institutional context
+- Reflect on next steps relevant to your own institutional context

 This webinar is intended for public officials working in ministries of environment and climate change, ministries of finance, and other public institutions involved in implementing the Green Agenda.